How to Tell When Your Goat is in Heat

 Recruit a Wether

 This isn’t something I have ever tried but it is talked about in Storey’s Guide to Dairy Goats.
 They recommend taking a rag and rubbing it all over a buck who is in rut.
-Then you put it in a jar and seal the lid tight.
+Then you put the “buck rag” in a jar and seal the lid tight.

 Bring that jar to a doe that may or may not be in heat.
 Open the jar and let her smell it and gauge her reaction.
 If she is very interested in it, then she may be in heat.

-Again, I haven’t tried this “can a buck” option but it might be worth a shot.
+Again, I haven’t tried this “can a buck” option with our own buck, but it might be worth a shot.

 Keep a Calendar